 Some of our daily needs and routines are different while others are quite similar, so it is good to be clear about needs and what does or could happen.
 For instance, issues such as fatigue, dysreflexia, sensitivity to heat or sun, and trouble swallowing.
 With this understanding, everyone can travel more safely and be prepared if something does happen–have an emergency plan.
 A travel companion could be good company while exploring a destination, a friend to share the experience with.
 For those using a manual wheelchair, a travel companion can perhaps push you up hills or help you up steps.
 A travel companion that is more medically trained in caregiving is also in demand for those requiring personal care services, like bathing.

 Communication is Key: Have the Conversation

 1. Money.
-Is everyone paying for their own expenses?
+Is everyone paying for their expenses?
 Is one person responsible for everything?
 Who is paying for what?
 Who is managing the travel money?
 Are there any hourly work fees also required?
-If you are paying the bill plus a hiring fee then consider this person an employee.
+If you are paying the bill plus a hiring fee, consider this person an employee.

 4. Transfers.
 Do you need help with transfers, sometimes or all the time?
 Be as specific as possible on when and where.
 Explain and even practice the best way to be transferred.

 5. Rooms.
 Will you be sharing a room?
 If not, where and when will you meet up?
 Who is making the reservations?
 What’s needed in the room?

 6. Bathroom Stuff.
 Do you need assistance in the bathroom?
 Be as specific as possible.